metio/terraform-provider-k8s/docs/data-sources/sagemaker_services_k8s_aws_endpoint_v1alpha1_manifest.md

 - `maximum_execution_timeout_in_seconds` (Number)
 - `termination_wait_in_seconds` (Number)
-- `traffic_routing_configuration` (Attributes) Defines the traffic routing strategy during an endpoint deployment to shifttraffic from the old fleet to the new fleet. (see [below for nested schema](#nestedatt--spec--deployment_config--blue_green_update_policy--traffic_routing_configuration))
+- `traffic_routing_configuration` (Attributes) Defines the traffic routing strategy during an endpoint deployment to shift traffic from the old fleet to the new fleet. (see [below for nested schema](#nestedatt--spec--deployment_config--blue_green_update_policy--traffic_routing_configuration))

 <a id="nestedatt--spec--deployment_config--blue_green_update_policy--traffic_routing_configuration"></a>
 ### Nested Schema for `spec.deployment_config.blue_green_update_policy.traffic_routing_configuration`

 Optional:

-- `canary_size` (Attributes) Specifies the type and size of the endpoint capacity to activate for a blue/greendeployment, a rolling deployment, or a rollback strategy.
-You can specifyyour batches as either instance count or the overall percentage or your fleet.For a rollback strategy, if you don't specify the fields in this object,or if you set the Value to 100%, then SageMaker uses a blue/green rollbackstrategy and rolls all traffic back to the blue fleet. (see [below for nested schema](#nestedatt--spec--deployment_config--blue_green_update_policy--traffic_routing_configuration--canary_size))
+- `canary_size` (Attributes) Specifies the type and size of the endpoint capacity to activate for a blue/green deployment, a rolling deployment, or a rollback strategy.
+You can specify your batches as either instance count or the overall percentage or your fleet.
+For a rollback strategy, if you don't specify the fields in this object, or if you set the Value to 100%, then SageMaker uses a blue/green rollback strategy and rolls all traffic back to the blue fleet. (see [below for nested schema](#nestedatt--spec--deployment_config--blue_green_update_policy--traffic_routing_configuration--canary_size))
-- `linear_step_size` (Attributes) Specifies the type and size of the endpoint capacity to activate for a blue/greendeployment, a rolling deployment, or a rollback strategy.
-You can specifyyour batches as either instance count or the overall percentage or your fleet.For a rollback strategy, if you don't specify the fields in this object,or if you set the Value to 100%, then SageMaker uses a blue/green rollbackstrategy and rolls all traffic back to the blue fleet. (see [below for nested schema](#nestedatt--spec--deployment_config--blue_green_update_policy--traffic_routing_configuration--linear_step_size))
+- `linear_step_size` (Attributes) Specifies the type and size of the endpoint capacity to activate for a blue/green deployment, a rolling deployment, or a rollback strategy.
+You can specify your batches as either instance count or the overall percentage or your fleet.
+For a rollback strategy, if you don't specify the fields in this object, or if you set the Value to 100%, then SageMaker uses a blue/green rollback strategy and rolls all traffic back to the blue fleet. (see [below for nested schema](#nestedatt--spec--deployment_config--blue_green_update_policy--traffic_routing_configuration--linear_step_size))
 - `type_` (String)
 - `wait_interval_in_seconds` (Number)